yowchap/BoneLib/README.md

 BoneLib is fully open source so feel free to make a PR for new features and bug fixes.
 Just make sure the code is commented/easily understandable, and doesn't noticeably affect performance.

 ## Features
+- A menu system for other mods to use
 - Easy access to data related to the player (held items, position, controllers, current avatar, etc)
 - Events for common actions, such as guns firing, grabbing items, changing avatars, NPCs dying, etc
 - Helper and extension methods for changing the RPM of guns, damaging enemies, getting clean object names